dimitri-justeau/niamoto-core/docs/tutorial.rst

 Managing data providers
 -----------------------

-Now that we set the taxonomic referential, we would like to import some data in Niamoto.
+Now that we have set the taxonomic referential, we would like to import some data within Niamoto.
 But before being able to do so, we need to define data providers.

 Using the command ``niamoto providers``, we can see that there are not registered providers in the database: